laukikupadhye/PredictionStockMarket-Classification/README.md

 # PredictionStockMarket-Classification
-Predicting stock market with classification KNN, Random Forest and Multinomial Logistic Regression
+Predicting stock market with classification KNN, Random Forest and Multinomial Logistic Regression.
+<br>Find project report in repository for detailed explanation of all algorithms.